Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 Dosage form specific issues:

-• Albumin: Product contains albumin and may carry a remote risk of virus transmission.
+• Albumin: Product contains albumin and may carry a remote risk of virus transmission and variant Creutzfeldt-Jakob disease (vCJD).
+There also is a theoretical risk for transmission of CJD.

 • Product interchangeability: Botulinum products (abobotulinumtoxinA, onabotulinumtoxinA, rimabotulinumtoxinB) are not interchangeable; potency units are specific to each preparation and cannot be compared or converted to any other botulinum product.